raivivek/raivivek.github.io/content/programming/wigi-an-inspire-grantee.md

 compared to other trends, offer promising insights on worldwide longitudinal gender inequality trends.

-However, these results were discussed only for a single point in time and to extend this research further required time and effort in form of a dedicated team.
+However, these results were discussed only for a single snapshot in time and to extend this research required further time and effort in form of a dedicated team.
 With the help of a [$22,500 funding](https://blog.wikimedia.org/2015/05/01/meet-the-inspire-grantees/) from [Wikipedia Inspire Grant](https://meta.wikimedia.org/wiki/Grants:Inspire), the